Francesco Segna

 Francesco Segna S.T.D.
 (31 August 1836 - 4 January 1911) was a Cardinal of the Roman Catholic Church and Archivist of the Holy Roman Church.

 Francesco Segna was born in Poggio Ginolfo, Italy.
 He was of a noble and rich family.
 He was educated at the Jesuit school, Tivoli and later at the Roman Seminary in Rome where he earned a doctorate in theology and at the La Sapienza University where he received a doctorate in law.

 Priesthood

 He was ordained to the priesthood on 20 December 1860.
 He was appointed as professor of dogma at the Pontifical Roman Athenaeum of S. Apollinare in 1869.
 He served as a canonist of the Apostolic Penitentiary.
 While in Rome he was also undersecretary of the Congregation for Extraordinary Ecclesiastical Affairs from 1881.
 He was created Domestic prelate of His Holiness in 1884.
 He left Rome to become the Auditor of the nunciature in Spain in 1884 and was promoted to be the chargé d'affaires in 1887.
-After he service in Spain he returned to Rome to become an auditor of the Roman Rota in 1888.
+After his service in Spain he returned to Rome to become an auditor of the Roman Rota in 1888.
 He returned to the Congregation for Extraordinary Ecclesiastical Affairs to become its secretary (in effect its chief official as the Pope held the title of Prefect) on 13 July 1891.